 Yes, you need to invest in some camping gear for additional comfort.
 Here are some of the tent accessories you can invest in to make your camping experience enjoyable.
 It has a mix of accessories that will be suitable for family camping and backpacking.

-Chairs : Unless you plan to sit on the floor, lightweight camping chairs are a great idea to carry on your trip
+Chairs : Unless you plan to sit on the floor, lightweight portable zero gravity chairs are a great to carry on your trip.

 Portable charging block : Even if you don’t plan on working, you’d still want to click pictures and take videos.
 This will help you change your electric devices